President declares disaster in New Mexico wildfire zone

 People are also reading…

-Bulldozers for days have been scraping fire lines on the outskirts of Las Vegas, population about 13,000, while crews have been conducting burns to clear vegetation along the dozer lines.
+Bulldozers for days have been scraping fire lines on the outskirts of Las Vegas, population 13,000, while crews have been conducting burns to clear adjacent vegetation.
 Aircraft dropped more fire retardant as a second line of defense along a ridge just west of town in preparation for intense winds expected over the weekend.

+An estimated 15,500 homes in outlying areas and in the valleys of the Sangre de Cristo Mountains that border Las Vegas have been affected by mandatory evacuations.
+The tally of homes destroyed by the fire stands around 170.

+The president's disaster declaration releases emergency funds to recovery efforts in three counties in northeastern New Mexico where fires still rage, as well as portions of southern New Mexico where wind-driven blazes killed two people and destroyed over 200 homes in mid-April.

+The aid includes grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses and other relief programs for individuals and businesses, a statement from the White House said.

-Local law enforcement officials urged residents to be careful not to spread misinformation.
+Local law enforcement officials acknowledged the physical and emotion toll of prolonged evacuations.
 Las Vegas Police Chief Antonio Salazar said his officers would provide “burglary patrols” of evacuated areas and help maintain order at a local Walmart as people line up to purchase supplies.

-Meanwhile, numerous fire engines and crews remained stationed Wednesday on the western edge of town.

-Getting the right resources into the right areas when they can do the most good is the goal, fire officials said.
+“Repopulation, that's one thing we're very interested in,” San Miguel County Sheriff Chris Lopez said.
+“Everybody wants to get back home.”

+Dan Pearson, a fire behavior specialist with the federal government, said weather forecasters are anticipating two days of relatively light winds before the return of strong spring gales.

 Officials at Los Alamos National Laboratory were warily tracking another wildfire that crept Wednesday within about 5 miles (8 kilometers) of facilities at the U.S. national defense laboratory based in Los Alamos.

-“Currently, we feel confident that our mitigation measures will protect Laboratory property,” said Rich Nieto, the laboratory’s wildland fire manager in a statement.

 Wildfires have become a year-round threat in the drought-stricken West — moving faster and burning hotter than ever due to climate change, scientists and fire experts say.
-Fire officials also point to overgrown and unhealthy forested areas where built-up vegetation can worsen wildfire conditions.
+Fire officials also point to overgrown areas where vegetation can worsen wildfire conditions.

-Nationally, the National Interagency Fire Center reported Wednesday that a dozen uncontained large fires have burned about 436 square miles (1,129 square kilometers) in five states, including New Mexico.
-More than 3,500 wildland firefighters and support personnel are assigned to fires burning across the country.
+Nationally, the National Interagency Fire Center reported Wednesday that a dozen uncontained large fires have burned about 436 square miles (1,129 square kilometers) in five states.

-While evacuations have yet to be ordered for the town, many residents are packed and ready to go and local school districts have canceled classes.
-An estimated 15,500 homes in outlying areas and in the valleys of the Sangre de Cristo Mountains that border the town have been affected by mandatory evacuations.

-Martina Gonzales and her grandson watched Tuesday from their front yard as aircraft disappeared into a giant plume of smoke to fight the growing wildfire.
-Four-year-old Lukas yelled “airplane” every time one flew overhead in the effort to save Las Vegas, a commercial hub for the rural farming and ranching region.

 Montoya Bryan reported from Albuquerque, New Mexico.
 Associated Press writers Paul Davenport in Phoenix and Morgan Lee in Santa Fe, New Mexico, contributed to this report.
 Attanasio is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.
 Follow Attanasio on Twitter.